deepbas/DEEPAK-website/content/post/jupyter-LSTM/index.md

 np_cases_scaled = scaler_pred.fit_transform(df_cases)
 ```

 In LSTM methodology, it is required to reshape the input to be a 3D tensor of samples, time steps, and features.
 This is more important when we are fitting the model later.
-LSTMs are recurrent neural networks that avoid the vanishing gradient problem prevalent in feed-forward type of algorithms by imposing filtering mechanisms in the gates using a technique known as back-propagation.

 ```python